apache/arrow/.github/ISSUE_TEMPLATE/question.md

+---
+name: Ask a question
+about: Please ask questions at user@arrow.apache.org
+---

 STOP!
 Are you reporting a bug, a possible bug, or requesting a feature?
 If so, please report under the ARROW project on the ASF JIRA server https://issues.apache.org/jira/browse/ARROW.
 This JIRA server